Last Updated on March 21, 2021 by Shaun Snapp

 On September 16, 2016, seven weeks before the election, Eric Siegel wrote an article in Scientific American titled “How Hillary’s Campaign is (Almost Certainly) Using Big Data.”
 He argued that, “The evidence suggests her campaign is using a highly targeted technique that worked for Obama.”
 Ada ran 400,000 simulations a day prediction election outcomes for scenarios that it considered plausible.
 For example, 70% of the campaign budget went for television ads, and Ada determined virtually every dollar spent on these ads.
 The advice of experienced media advisors was neither sought nor heeded.
 Ada’s database contained detailed socioeconomic information on which people watched which television shows in which cities and Ada estimated how likely they were to vote for Clinton.
 No one really knew exactly how Ada made her decisions, but they did know that she was a powerful computer program analyzing an unimaginable amount of data.
 So they trusted her.
 She was like an omniscient goddess.
 Don’t ask questions, just listen. – The AI Delusion

 Right off of the bat, the number of simulations run per day should have been considered suspicious.
 There is a general misunderstanding that AI runs itself.
 AI systems do not work without human intervention.
-There is a category of AI or machine learning (which is the less marketing and more accurate term) that is called unsupervised learning, but again, after some time, the results must be analyzed by a human.
-When I have run “machine learning” algorithms, I have commented to people I was working with at the time, how little the machine was learning, and how much work I had to do.
+There is a category of AI or machine learning (which is the less marketing and more accurate term) called unsupervised learning, but again, after some time, the results must be analyzed by a human.
+When I have run “machine learning” algorithms, I have commented to people I was working with how little the machine was learning and how much work I had to do.

-The entire topic of 400,000 simulations per day should have been reviewed to determine what this meant or if it was merely a way to impress the recipients of the message.
+The entire topic of 400,000 simulations per day should have been reviewed to determine what this meant or merely a way to impress the recipients of the message.

 Assuming Hillary Clinton Could Not Lose Blue-Collar Voters